ThierryBeaulieu/Chess/README.md

 git clone https://github.com/ThierryBeaulieu/Chess
 ```

-Before continuating, you will need to install a couple of prerequisites 📖.
+Before continuing, you will need to install a couple of prerequisites 📖.

 1. [Python 3](https://www.python.org/downloads/)
 2. [CMake and its GUI](https://cmake.org/install/)